 The application form includes personal data, academic background, choice of courses and the period of study for your stay at Linköping University.
 The form is to be completed online and is only available during the application period.

 - Transcript of records of all university education

 - Proof of English language skills*

 All documents must be scanned into one pdf file.

 5. Submit the formYou will receive a confirmation e-mail and a pdf copy of your application.

 The deadline for the spring semester 2019 is October 15 2018, 23.59 o'clock (UTC +2h).

 7. Admission documents

-Information and admission documents will be sent by June 2018.
+Information and admission documents will be sent in November 2018.

 *) Proof of skills in English.
 You need to show that you have adequate proficiency in English to take academic courses with English as the language of instruction.
 This may be demonstrated by, for example, an international English test (such as IELTS or TOEFL), a certificate from your coordinator at your home university, or a transcript of records showing previous studies with English as the language of instruction.
 Students studying in English and students with English as mother tongue do not need to provide proof of skills in English.